 Most visitors to Tibet will suffer from at least some symptoms that will generally disappear through acclimatization in several hours to several days.

-Symptoms tend to be worse at night and include headache, dizziness, lethargy, loss of appetite, nausea, breathlessness and irritability.
+Symptoms tend to be worse at night and include headache, dizziness, lethargy, loss of appetite, nausea, breathlessness, and irritability.
 Difficulty sleeping is another common symptom.
 In fact, many travelers have trouble sleeping for the first few days after arrival at Lhasa.

-How to Avoid the High Altitude Sickness?
+How to Avoid High Altitude Sickness?

 High Altitude Sickness can be very serious, but it also can be lessened or avoided with proper acclimatization, which will also ease and reduce AMS symptoms.

 A gradual ascent will allow your body to acclimatize to higher altitudes and the decreased oxygen supply.
-Go no higher 300 - 400 hundred meters (984 - 1,312 feet) daily and have a rest after each 1,000 meter (3,280 feet) ascent.
+Go no higher 300 - 400 hundred meters (984 - 1,312 feet) daily and have a rest after each 1,000 meters (3,280 feet) ascent.

 How to Lessen the Effects of High Altitude Sickness?